Skip to main content

 1. Fill out the form, "Request for self administration of medication at school" form

-- found in the nurses' office
+- Found in the nurses' office

 2. Bring in medication in original packaging with Rx label- check expiration date